notatestuser/chainline-webapp/README.md

 # chainline-webapp
-The MVC web app for Chain Line
+The MVP web app for Chain Line